 You can begin the identity theft report by filing the crime with your local law enforcement agency.

-What Types of Compensation Are Available for Identity Theft?
+What Types Of Compensation Can Be Recuperated For Identity Theft?

 If someone steals your identity, it can ruin your life.
 It can take years to get your credit and name back in good standing.
 You have the right to sue to recover damages.